Optimal Multi-View Video Transmission in Multiuser Wireless Networks by Exploiting Natural and View Synthesis-Enabled Multicast Opportunities: Total Utility Maximization

 \subsection{Suboptimal Solution}

-In this part, we propose a low-complexity algorithm to obtain a suboptimal solution of Problem~\ref{original delta problem} using equivalent transformations and DC programming, as illustrated in Fig.~\ref{structure_3}.
+In this part, we propose a low-complexity algorithm to obtain a suboptimal solution of Problem~\ref{original delta problem} using equivalent transformations and DC programming.
 First, we transform Problem~\ref{original delta problem} to an equivalent penalized DC Problem which can be solved using DC programming.
 Specifically, we relax the discrete constraints in (\ref{Delta constraint}) to:

 Then, we transform the constraints in (\ref{Right constraint})-(\ref{rest zero contraint}) to the following constraints: